Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Four-vector covariance of Minkowski photon momentum and energy

-On the other hand, because the Minkowski photon momentum and energy constitute a Lorentz four-vector, the Abraham's must not, otherwise mathematical contradictions would result, except for in free space where Minkowski and Abraham momentums are identical \cite{r21}.
+On the other hand, because the Minkowski photon momentum and energy constitute a Lorentz four-vector, Abraham's must not, otherwise mathematical contradictions would result, except for in free space where Minkowski and Abraham momentums are identical \cite{r21}.

 From the principle of relativity, we have the invariance of phase, from which we have the covariant wave four-vector.
-From the wave four-vector combined with Einstein light-quantum hypothesis, we have the Minkowski photon momentum, which strongly supports the consistency of Minkowski momentum with the relativity and light-momentum criterion.
+From the wave four-vector combined with the Einstein light-quantum hypothesis, we have the Minkowski photon momentum, which strongly supports the consistency of Minkowski momentum with the relativity and light-momentum criterion.

-In the classical electrodynamics, Fizeau running water experiment is usually taken to be an experimental evidence of the relativistic four-velocity addition rule \cite{r25}.
-In fact, it should be taken to be a support to the Minkowski momentum because the photon has no four-velocity.
-To better understand this, let us make a simple analysis, as shown below.
+In the classical electrodynamics, the Fizeau running water experiment is usually taken to be experimental evidence of the relativistic four-velocity addition rule \cite{r25}.
+In fact, it should be taken to be in support of the Minkowski momentum because the photon has no four-velocity.
+To better understand this, let us make a simple analysis, as follows.

 Suppose that the running-water medium is at rest in the $X'Y'Z'$ frame.
-Since the Minkowski momentum-energy $(\hbar n'_d\mathbf{k}', \hbar\omega'/c)$ is four-vector covariant, we have Eqs.\ (\ref{eq9}) and (\ref{eq10}) holding.
-Setting $-\mb{\beta}'=\mb{\beta}=\beta\mathbf{\hat{n}}'$ (the water moves parallel to the wave vector), from Eq.\ (\ref{eq10}) we have the refractive index in the lab frame, given by \\ \\ Thus from Eq.\ (\ref{eq11}), the light speed (= phase velocity = photon velocity) in the running water, observed in the lab frame, is given by \\ \\ for $|\beta|\ll1$, which is the very formula confirmed by Fizeau experiment.
+Because the Minkowski momentum--energy $(\hbar n'_d\mathbf{k}', \hbar\omega'/c)$ is four-vector covariant, Eqs.\ (\ref{eq9}) and (\ref{eq10}) hold.
+Setting $-\mb{\beta}'=\mb{\beta}=\beta\mathbf{\hat{n}}'$ (the water moves parallel to the wave vector), from Eq.\ (\ref{eq10}) we have the refractive index in the laboratory frame, given by \\ \\ Thus from Eq.\ (\ref{eq11}), the light speed (= phase velocity = photon velocity) in the running water, observed in the laboratory frame, is given by \\ \\ for $|\beta|\ll1$, which is the very formula confirmed by the Fizeau experiment.
 When the water runs along (opposite to) the wave vector direction, we have $\beta>0$ $(\beta<0)$ and the light speed is increased (reduced).

 One might argue for a different photon energy in a medium.
-In the medium-rest frame, the dispersion equation, directly resulting from second-order wave equation, is given by \cite{r26}
+In the medium-rest frame, the dispersion equation, directly resulting from the second-order wave equation, is given by \cite{r26}